 Illustration: Angelica Alzona Princess Zelda’s outfit from The Legend of Zelda: Breath of the Wild is great—a cool departure from the norm for the Hylian princess.
 If you take a look at the details, it also makes it easier to understand her character arc in the game.
 Advertisement Zelda wears a variety of outfits in the game, but her official art, her amiibo and many of the cutscenes in which she is present show her in a blue adventuring outfit, consisting of a quilted blouse with gold detailing, fitted pants, and thick leather boots.
 She’s a really active character in this game, and the only one that has a real arc over the course of the story, which is only strengthened by the design of her outfit.
 The particular color blue Zelda’s wearing looks close to the bright variant of royal blue, or azure, a pigment which is made from the mineral azurite.
 Blue dyes are extracted from certain plant leaves, most of which were native to the tropics, rendering the color pretty rare.
 Blue is in fact also a difficult paint for humans to create—most early blue pigments were made from semi-precious stones like lapis lazuli and were very…

-Manilyn Toledana is an artist from The Philippines.
-That’s not Geralt, but if you squint hard enough, you can imagine a very welcome cameo in Cyberpunk 2077.
-Advertisement You can see more of Manilyn’s work at her ArtStation page.
+Federico Pelat is a motion artist and art director from France.
+Advertisement You can see more of Pelat’s work at his personal site.
 To see the images in their native resolution, click on the “expand” button in the top-left corner.
 Advertisement Fine Art is a celebration of the work of video game artists, showcasing the best of both their professional and personal portfolios.
 If you’re in the business and have some concept, environment, promotional or character art you’d like to share, drop us a line!
 READ FULL STORY AT KOTAKU!